alxblzd/alxblzd.github.io/_posts/2024-02-18-wiki-jekyll-how-to-write-post.md

 ### CDN URL

-If you host the media resources on the CDN, you can save the time of repeatedly writing the CDN URL by assigning the variable `cdn` of `_config.yml`{: .filepath} file:
+If media lives on a CDN, set `cdn` in `_config.yml`{: .filepath} to avoid repeating the URL:

 ```yaml
 cdn: https://cdn.com
 ```
 {: file='_config.yml' .nolineno}

-Once `cdn` is assigned, the CDN URL will be added to the path of all media resources (site avatar, posts' images, audio and video files) starting with `/`.
+Once set, the CDN URL prefixes all media paths starting with `/` (avatars, images, audio, video).

 For instance, when using images: